Rating:

 Critics argue yeast ingredients can be linked to allergies.
 This may be true, but (like all allergies) only if your particular dog is allergic to the yeast itself.

-And lastly, this Pro-Pet Dog Food product contains menadione… a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.
+And lastly, this dog food includes menadione, a controversial form of vitamin K linked to liver toxicity, allergies and the abnormal break-down of red blood cells.

-Judging by its ingredients alone, Pro-Pet Dog Food looks to be an average kibble.
+Judging by its ingredients alone, Pro-Pet Dog Food looks like a below-average dry product.

 The dashboard displays a dry matter protein reading of 29%, a fat level of 18% and estimated carbohydrates of about 45%.